 Scouts are encouraged to take part in a wide range of activities as part of their programme.
 On top of the adventure of outdoor activities that forms a large part of the Scout Section, a Balanced Programme will help them find out about the world in which they live, encourage them to know their own abilities and the importance of keeping fit and help to develop their creative talents.
 It also provides opportunities to explore their own values and personal attitudes and develop in all the Personal Development Areas.

-As part of the Balanced Programme they will task part in activities from all six programme Zones over a period of time.
-The zones are:
+As part of the Balanced Programme they will task part in activities from all six programme Zones over a period of time:

 - Outdoor and Adventure